George Boyer Vashon: Early life and education

+Career

 Vashon was the first practicing African-American lawyer in New York State, but was denied the right to practice in Pennsylvania because of his "race", first in 1847 and again in 1868.
 According to Judge Thomas Mellon, "The teachings of history and physiology clearly establish the fact that social equality and connection between the races in the domestic relations can only be productive of evil—shortening life and weakening the physical and mental condition, as a general rule."
 He proposed that there be a separate territory for Blacks in the United States where they could vote, practice law, and serve on juries, but not in Pennsylvania.

 Using the same credentials, Vashon was the following week admitted to practice before the U.S. Supreme Court.

 In 1853, he was a prominent attendee of the radical abolitionist National African American Convention in Rochester, New York.
 His was one of five names attached to the address of the convention to the people of the United States published under the title, The Claims of Our Common Cause, along with Frederick Douglass, James Monroe Whitfield, Henry O. Wagoner, and Amos Noë Freeman.
 In 1853 he joined the faculty of New York Central College, near Cortland, New York, as a replacement for exiled William G. Allen.
-In 1857, he married Susan Paul Vashon.
 In the 1870s he lived and worked for a time in Washington, D.C., where he also taught young African Americans at a night school there.

+Personal life

+In 1857, Vashon married Susan Paul Vashon, an educator, abolitionist and clubwoman.
+The couple had seven children.

+Vashon died during the Mississippi Valley yellow fever epidemic on October 5, 1878.

+Legacy

 Vashon High School, in St. Louis, Missouri, is named for Vashon and his son, John Boyer Vashon.

 In 2010, 163 years after he applied, the Pennsylvania Bar admitted him with the Attorney ID number of 1.